GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 The periodic event named ``solverApplications`` triggers the application of the solvers on their target regions.
-For a coupled simulation, this event must point to the coupling solver by name (here, we chose the name ``coupledFlowAndWells`` in the **Solvers** block).
+For a coupled simulation, this event must point to the coupling solver by name.
+Here, we choose the name ``coupledFlowAndWells`` in the **Solvers** block.
-We do not specify any time stepping information here, so the time step is initialized using the ``initialDt`` attribute of the coupling solver (in seconds).
+We do not specify any time-stepping information here, so the time step is initialized using the ``initialDt`` attribute of the coupling solver.
+Note that all times are in seconds.
-Then, if the solver converges in more than a certain number of nonlinear iterations (by default, 16), the time step will be increased.
+Then, if the solver converges in more than a certain number of nonlinear iterations (by default 16), the time step will be increased.
 If the time step fails, the time step will be cut.
 The parameters defining the time stepping strategy can be finely tuned by the user in the coupling solver block.

-The output event forces GEOSX to write out the results at the frequency specified by the attribute ``timeFrequency`` (in seconds).
+The output event forces GEOSX to write out the results at the frequency specified by the attribute ``timeFrequency``.
 Here, we choose to output the results using the VTK format (see :ref:`TutorialSinglePhaseFlowExternalMesh` for a tutorial that uses the Silo output file format).
-Using ``targetExactTimestep=1`` in this XML sub-block forces GEOSX to adapt the time stepping to ensure that an output is generated exactly at the time frequency requested by the user.
+Using ``targetExactTimestep=1`` in this XML block forces GEOSX to adapt the time stepping to ensure that an output is generated exactly at the time frequency requested by the user.
-In the ``target`` attribute, the user must use the name that is defined in the **VTK** XML sub-block of the **Output** XML block documented at the end of this tutorial (here, ``vtkOutput``).
+In the ``target`` attribute, we must use the name defined in the **VTK** XML tag inside the **Output** XML section, as documented at the end of this tutorial (here, ``vtkOutput``).

-The restart event instructs GEOSX to write out a restart file at the middle of the simulation.
+The restart event instructs GEOSX to write out one or multiple restart files at set times in the simulation.
-The restart file can then be used (if needed) to restart the simulation from this time.
+Restart files are used to restart a simulation from a specific point in time.
+These files contain all the necessary information to restoring all internal variables to their exact state at the chosen time, and continue the simulation from here on.
 Here, the ``target`` attribute must contain the name defined in the **Restart** XML sub-block of the **Output** XML block (here, ``restartOutput``).

-More information about the events can be found at :ref:`EventManager`.
+More information about events can be found at :ref:`EventManager`.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/dead_oil_spe10_layers_83_84_85.xml
   :language: xml